Your tasks: Data organisation

 Folders should:

 The top folder should have a README.txt file describing the folder structure and what files are contained within the folders.
-This file should also contain explanation of the file naming convention.
+For information on the content of a README file see corresponding section on Documentation and metadata page.
 See also A Quick Guide to Organizing Computational Biology Projects.

 An example: